eclipse-autowrx/learning-journey/scripts/README.md

 6. **Restore Database**: Uses `mongorestore` to restore the database
 7. **Clean Up**: Removes temporary files from both container and host
 8. **Report Results**: Confirms successful restoration

+### Path Progress Update Process

+1. **Load Environment**: Reads database configuration from .env file or uses fallback
+2. **Connect to Database**: Establishes connection to MongoDB
+3. **Get All Paths**: Retrieves all learning paths from the database
+4. **Process Each Path**: For each path, gets all users with progress records
+5. **Recalculate Progress**: For each user, recalculates path completion based on:
+   - Required course completion (prioritized)
+   - Elective group completion
+   - Minimum course requirements
+6. **Update Records**: Updates path progress with correct completion status
+7. **Report Results**: Shows summary of users checked and updated

 ## Backup File Location